Ingram-01/geostack-docs/docs/expressions.rst

 Expressions are text/strings that you can use with Geostack for set a Property.

-Every expressions field are located under any Property that supoorted it.
+Every Expressions are located under any Property UI that supported it.

 .. image:: images/expression_field.gif
   :width: 300